 Adults and older youth who are in leadership in our congregation play a key role in creating a safe congregation at RRUUC.
 The relationship between young people and their leaders must be one of mutual respect that in all ways reflects our belief in the inherent worth and dignity of all people.

 By signing this code of ethics, I, ___________________, agree that I will strive to support the children, youth and vulnerable adults with whom I work by treating them with respect, kindness and acceptance.
-Because all those involved suffer damaging effects when leaders become sexually involved with young persons in their care, I will refrain from engaging in sexual, seductive, or erotic behavior with children youth in the community.
+Because all those involved suffer damaging effects when leaders become sexually involved with young persons in their care, I will refrain from engaging in sexual, seductive, or erotic behavior with children, youth and vulnerable adults in the community.
 Neither shall I sexually harass or engage in behavior with youth which constitutes verbal, emotional, or physical abuse.

 By signing this, I am agreeing to conduct myself in accordance with this code.
 I understand that appropriate action will be taken if this code is violated.